2024 entry (view 2023 entry)

 More about tuition fees, living costs and financial support.

-This degree combines politics and international relations with the study of Italian language, art, and culture, which have had a lasting impact on Western civilization.
+This degree combines politics and international relations with the study of Italian language, art, and culture, which have had a lasting impact on Western civilisation.
 Italian is one of the most studied languages in the world and is spoken worldwide by the Italian diaspora.
 This provides a valuable skill set, ideally tailored to the increasingly globalised workplace.

 You will study the politics of individual countries and governments and the relationships between countries, communities and individuals.